danielzmeow/Swift-Tutorial/README.md

 ### Utilize State to Refresh the View

 SwiftUI does not inherently monitor all properties within an app.
-To ensure that SwiftUI keeps track of specific **elements** and updates the UI when changes occur, focus on variables that evolve over time or through actions, and employ `@State` to oversee them.
+To ensure that SwiftUI keeps track of specific **variables** and updates the UI when changes occur, focus on variables that evolve over time or through actions, and employ `@State` to manage them.

 Make `@State` properties private because: